TerraDharitri/drt-go-chain-communication/p2p/README.md

-# mx-chain-go p2p components
+# drt-chain-go p2p components

-The `Messenger` interface with its implementation are used to define the way to communicate between MultiversX nodes.
+The `Messenger` interface with its implementation are used to define the way to communicate between Dharitri nodes.

 There are 2 ways to send data to the other peers:
 1. Broadcasting messages on a `pubsub` using topics;